nishant/PasswordGenerator/README.md

 ### Installing

-Have Ruby v2.6.0 installed on your machine [download](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links
+Have [Ruby v2.6.0](https://www.ruby-lang.org/en/documentation/installation/) installed on your machine

 Clone this repository to a directory of your choosing via either command: